mgharvey/seqcap_pop/README.md

 INTRODUCTION
 -------

 seqcap_pop is a series of commands and scripts for processing sequence capture data from population-level samples using tools within the [Phyluce](http://phyluce.readthedocs.org/en/latest/index.html#) package (Faircloth 2015).
-This pipeline was used to obtain datasets for a number of papers:

-- Harvey et al. in prep.
-- Oswald et al. in prep.
-- Sanchez et al. in prep.

 In addition to the pre-existing code from Phyluce and associated tools, we include additional scripts in the "bin" folder that were authored by Michael Harvey, Brant Faircloth, and Graham Derryberry.